-Anyone who is experiencing symptoms that may be linked to ankylosing spondylitis may benefit from visiting a doctor.
-The doctor may run the tests or refer the individual to a rheumatologist for testing.
+Anyone who is experiencing symptoms of ankylosing spondylitis may benefit from visiting a doctor.
+The doctor may run tests or refer the individual to a rheumatologist for testing.

 Treatment for ankylosing spondylitis involves many different approaches designed to make the symptoms manageable.
 A typical treatment plan includes physical approaches such as exercise and physical therapy.

-A doctor can also prescribe tumor necrosis factor inhibitors, which are drugs that inhibit a protein that plays a key role in the symptoms of ankylosing spondylitis.
+A doctor can also prescribe tumor necrosis factor inhibitors, which inhibit a protein that plays a key role in the inflammatory symptoms of ankylosing spondylitis.